Palm oil is a common ingredient in soap. Here’s a list of palm oil free soap and how to find soap without palm oil derivatives.

 If the soap you are using doesn’t say palm oil, palm kernel oil, or red palm oil, it still may contain palm oil.
 Sodium Palmate is made using palm oil.

-Consumers seek out these types of trending, healthy-seeming soaps.
+Consumers seek out “All Natural” and other types of trending, healthy-seeming soaps.
 However, when you read the ingredients, often you will find they contain palm oil and palm oil derivatives, including Sodium Palmate, Citric Acid, Tocopherols, and more.

 Castile soap – Read ingredients before you buy castile soap.
 Even leading brands contain palm oil and palm oil derivatives.